-At the peak of its use in the 1930s, trains left the six platforms at Anhalter Bahnhof every three to five minutes.
-Carrying an average of 44,000 people daily – around 16 million a year – compared to the 49,000 people who would travel each year from Berlin’s Tempelhof Airport.
+At the peak of its use in the 1930s, trains left the six platforms at Anhalter Bahnhof every three to five minutes, carrying an average of 44,000 people daily – around 16 million a year – compared to around 49,000 people who would travel each year from Berlin’s central Tempelhof Airport.

 The adjacent goods yard and station would see use by industrialists looking to gain a foothold in the German capital and locate their headquarters near the Prussian and German government offices of nearby Wilhelmstrasse.

 The darkest chapter in the station’s existence came following the Nazi takeover in 1933, when from 1941 Hitler’s regime began shipping Berlin’s Jewish citizens to their deaths – with many sent from Anhalter Bahnhof to the Theresienstadt Concentration Camp in Czechoslovakia.

 According to the plans drawn up by Adolf Hitler and his court architect, Albert Speer, for the post-war redevelopment of the German capital, Anhalter Bahnhof was set to be demolished with all rail traffic rerouted to two stations outside the city.
 The land was instead earmarked for the construction of a swimming pool.

-On the night of November 23rd 1943, a large Royal Air Force raid caused serious damage to the station, so much so that long-distance train services would grind to a halt.
-Further attacks on February 3rd and February 27th 1945 left the terminus completely out of action.
+On the night of November 23rd 1943, a large Royal Air Force raid caused serious damage to the station, so much so that long-distance train services ground to a halt.
+Further attacks on February 3rd and February 27th 1945 put the terminus completely out of action.

-A pair of statues – Day and Night – that previously decorated the front of the station are now on display in the German Technical Museum, as they were judged too fragile to remain on the facade when the West Berlin senate voted to demolish the remains of the station in 1959.
+A pair of statues – Day and Night – that previously decorated the front of the station are now on display in the German Technical Museum, as they were judged too fragile to remain on the facade when the West Berlin senate voted in 1959 to demolish the remains of the station.

 The Exile Museum aims to open in 2025 and juxtapose the narratives of famous German emigrants, such as Thomas Mann and Albert Einstein, against the further 50,000 known individuals who fled the Nazi regime and have largely remain nameless.
 Certainly the location could not be more fitting.